oduerr/gesture/R/to_docs/index.md

 This project uses markdown see https://quarto.org/ for more info.
-This side created as a docs folder see  https://quarto.org/docs/publishing/github-pages.html#render-to-docs for a description.
+The side is created as a docs folder see  https://quarto.org/docs/publishing/github-pages.html#render-to-docs for a description of that approach.

 # How to create webpages from R (qmd)